|

-documents prepared by your lawyer scared off prospective business partners or
+lawyer-prepared documents scared business partners or

 You're not

-alone - it happens all the time.
+alone—it happens all the time.
 In most

 cases these documents (whether from lawyers or elsewhere) can be substantially simplified, written in plain English, and reduced in